 The reason I decided to devote my life to multi-woodwind instrumental performance was largely due to the late-night TV big bands that I grew up hearing.
 The Tonight Show with Johnny Carson was the #1 show in that time frame for 30 years and during that time, the sax section members were among my role models.
 Don Ashworth was one of two saxophonists who remained with the band when the show permanently moved to L.A. in 1973.
 (Tommy Newsom was the other.)
 I remember Don always providing funny moments on the Show, either during the “Stump the Band” segments or watching his clarinet come apart while playing the Rhapsody in Blue clarinet solo.
 The annual holiday TV specials that the Tonight Show Band often featured Don’s beautiful oboe/English horn playing and the foundation that he laid down on baritone sax for the sax section was always stellar.
 It was a privilege to finally meet him during this interview.

-*Editors Note: Ronnie Lang’s instruments should be listed as Saxophone/Clarinet/Flute in the opening credits.
-The audio track at the opening is Ronnie playing alto saxophone on the theme from “Taxi Driver.”
+*Editors Note: The audio track at the opening is Ronnie Lang playing alto saxophone on the theme from “Taxi Driver.”
 The audio track at the very end of the interview is Gary Foster playing alto saxophone on “A Beautiful Friendship.”